I Am the Best: Background

 The first preview of the music video for "I Am the Best"—the song's first 10 seconds sung by group leader CL—was released on June 19, 2011.
 The preview was posted on YG Life and YouTube along with the song's cover art.
 YG Entertainment said that it would release an additional 10-second snippet of the track each day until the release date of the single on June 24.
-After a three-day delay due to a scaling issue, the song's music video premiered on 2NE1's YouTube channel on June 27.
+After a three-day delay due to an editing issue, the song's music video premiered on 2NE1's YouTube channel on June 27.
 It was directed by Seo Hyun-seung, who had previously directed the music videos for 2NE1's "Fire" (2009), "Try to Follow Me" (2010) and "Can't Nobody" (2010).
-The choreography practice video was uploaded to the group's channel on July 1.
+The choreography practice video was uploaded to the group's channel on July 1 and featured the group in their practice studio wearing Adidas training outfits.
 A Japanese version of the music video was additionally uploaded later that month and was included in the DVD of Nolza in September.

-The music video has been called extraordinary, intense and eye-catching, featuring a range of elaborate sets and props such as pyramids, diamonds, and globe-shaped chairs.
-The group makes a number of fashion statements, incorporating silver and street style ensembles designed by Sophie Hulme, Gemma Slack, Cassette Playa and Gareth Pugh.
-The visual features CL sporting a wrestler (complete with a sparkling WWE championship belt), futuristic and punk-inspired attire, metal-studded leather pieces, and unconventional hairstyles; for example, CL's resembles a bull’s horn while Dara's resembles that of the Dragon Ball character Vegeta.
+The music video features a range of elaborate sets and props such as pyramids, diamonds, and globe-shaped chairs.
+The visual incorporates glam punk fashion and street style ensembles designed by Sophie Hulme, Gemma Slack, Cassette Playa and Gareth Pugh.
+It features CL dressed as a wrestler (complete with a sparkling WWE championship belt), and the members in futuristic and punk-inspired attire, metal-studded leather pieces, and unconventional hairstyles; for example, CL's resembles a bull's horn while Dara's resembles that of the Dragon Ball character Vegeta.
 They are seen ascending stairs during the third chorus while breaking platinum records with baseball bats, seemingly indicating the widening of boundaries of the genre.
-The final scene features the members with AK-47s, destroying the former pyramid with a new mirrored triangle subsequently emerging with "2NE1" reflecting in the light.
+The final scene features the members with AK-47s, destroying a pyramid with a new structure emerging with "2NE1" reflecting in the light.